 Naming of ExecutorThe decedent has the right to name the executor of his or her estate through a validly constructed will.

-Submission of WillA person named executor in a will and who has knowledge of the will must file a petition to open the decedent's estate in the probate court where the venue lies.
-If the person named learns of the nomination prior to the testator's death, the petition must be filed within 30 days of learning of the death.
-If the person learns that they are named executor of the estate after the testator passes away, the petition must be filed within 30 days of learning of being named executor.
+Submission of WillA person named executor in a will and who has knowledge of the will must file a petition to open the decedent's estate in the probate court where the venue lies with reasonable promptness.
 Title 14 Sec.
 104.

 When a will has been allowed, the probate court will issue letters testamentary to the person named as executor if the person accepts the trust and gives a bond as required by law.
 Title 14 Sec.
 902.

 If an executor is not named in the will, or if a person dies intestate, administration will be granted to the surviving husband or wife, as the case may be, or next of kin or both, or to a person the surviving husband or wife or next of kin requests to have appointed.
 If this person is incompetent or parties neglect to apply within the requisite time, the position may be granted to one or more of the principal creditors, if competent and willing to serve or another suitable person appointed by the court.
+If there is not a creditor who is competent and willing to serve, letters of administration may be issued to another person appointed by the Probate Division of the Superior Court in its discretion.
 Title 14 Sec.
 903.

 NotificationsWithin thirty days after the allowance of a will containing a devise or a bequest the court will mail, postage paid, a written notice thereof to each beneficiary, devisee, or legatee named in the will.
 Title 14 Sec.
 111.

 InventoryWithin 60 days after appointment, the executor or administrator must prepare an inventory of property owned by the decedent at the time of death, listing all items and their fair market value as of the date of the decedent's death.
 The inventory must also include the amount of any lien or encumbrance that may exist with reference to any item.
 The executor or administrator must file the original of the inventory with the probate court, and serve copies as provided by the rules of probate procedure.
-The time for filing the inventory may be extended by the court for a period not to exceed a total of 90 days.
+The time for filing the inventory may be extended by the court for good cause.
 Title 14 Sec.
 1051.